River Yare – Reedham Ferry to Berney Arms

-Reedham quay is a popular spot to moor set in an attractive position overlooking Norton Marshes.
+Reedham is a popular spot set in an attractive position overlooking Norton Marshes.
+The moorings at Reedham Quay (Fee) are always busy and you can see why.
 Tubs of colourful flowers are dotted along its tree lined lawn areas with benches to sit and take in the view.
 The red bricked wall built to protect the village from the rising tides sits well in the immediate environment and is often busy with people eating an ice cream and watching the river traffic go up and down.
 In September the quay makes for a good vantage point to watch the Yare Navigation Race.
 The race starts and finishes at Coldham Hall turning around at a marker buoy on Breydon Water, a distance of 30 –

-The public moorings stretch from Sanderson Marine Craft to the slipway, the Broads Authority leases the moorings from Broadland District Council.
+The public moorings at Reedham stretch from Sanderson Marine Craft to the slipway.
+The Broads Authority leases the moorings from Broadland District Council.
 Facilities include water, refuse disposal, electric hook ups and an information point manned by a Broads Authority ranger/quay attendant.
 Mooring is also available for patrons of The Lord Nelson and Ship Inn.

 In the late 19th century Reedham Quay was a very different place, a grassy bank gently sloped towards the river with wooden piling to protect the bank To the west the first swing bridge had only just been built, it carried just a single track and was operated by hand.
 Bricks were stacked beside the quay awaiting collection, along with large tree trunks bought in to turn into wherry masts.
 To the east the wherry building yard of Halls of Reedham (now Sanderson Marine Craft) was busy building wherries.
 Even after the decline of the trading wherries like Maud, building of the pleasure wherry continued, including Solace and Hathor, both built at Halls yard at Reedham.
 To commemorate this boat building tradition a sculpture of a boatwright stands beside the quay near Halls old boatyard.

-Across the road from the quay are a number of businesses including Cupcakes Tearoom (Closed Sept 2016) , Reedham Post Office and Craft Stores, The Lord Nelson Pub and The Ship Inn.
+Across the road from the quay are a number of businesses including the newly opened Cannell’s Farm Shop, Reedham Post Office and Tea Room, The Lord Nelson Pub and The Ship Inn.
 Both pubs offer a good selection of real ales including from the local Humpty Dumpty Brewery.
 The Ship is a traditional pub offering good food in a pleasant environment with a lovely riverside garden with great views of the river and swing bridge.